Alberto Fernández

-A member of the Peronist faction within the Justicialist Party, Fernández was the party's candidate for 2019 Argentine general election and defeated incumbent president Mauricio Macri, with 48% of the votes.
-His political position has been described as left-wing.
+A member of the Justicialist Party, a Peronist party, Fernández was the party's candidate for the 2019 presidential election under the leftist Frente de Todos alliance and defeated incumbent president Mauricio Macri with 48% of the vote.
+His political position has been described as centrist.
 The first two years of his presidency was limited by the COVID-19 pandemic in Argentina, during which he imposed strict lockdown measures to suppress the spread of the disease, and a debt crisis inherited from his predecessor.
-While the economy did recover in 2021-22, inflation rose to 100% (the highest since 1991).
-His approval ratings have been constantly low throughout his presidency, only in few certain occasions over 50% approval rate, with disapproval ratings from 60% to 80%.
+While the economy recovered in 2021–22, inflation rose to 100% (the highest since 1991).
+His approval ratings were constantly low throughout his presidency, only in few certain occasions over 50% approval rate, with disapproval ratings from 60% to 80%.

-According to British newspaper The Economist, he is considered "a president without plan", and his presidency to be a "weak administration", alluding to his lack of independent decision-making.
-Instead, his decisions are under heavy influence of Vice-President Cristina Fernández de Kirchner, twice president and leader of the coalition, whom Fernández himself described as a "permanent source of consultation."
+According to British newspaper The Economist, Fernández was considered "a president without a plan", and his presidency to be a "weak administration".
+In April 2023, Fernández announced that he decided to not seek reelection to the presidency in the 2023 presidential election.
+He was succeeded by Javier Milei on 10 December 2023.
+Leaving office with a disapproval rate of around 80%, Fernández's presidency is widely regarded by critics and historians as one of the worst in Argentine history.

 Early life and career

 Fernández was born in Buenos Aires, the son of Celia Pérez and her first husband.
 Separated from the latter, Celia (sister of the personal photographer of Juan Domingo Perón) married Judge Carlos Pelagio Galíndez (son of a Senator of the Radical Civic Union).
-Alberto Fernández, who barely knew his biological father, considers Pelagio to be his father.
+Fernández, who barely knew his biological father, considers Pelagio to be his father.

-Alberto Fernández attended the University of Buenos Aires Faculty of Law.
+Fernández attended the University of Buenos Aires Faculty of Law.
 He graduated at the age of 24, and later became a professor of criminal law.
 He entered public service as an adviser to Deliberative Council of Buenos Aires and the Argentine Chamber of Deputies.
-He became Deputy Director of Legal Affairs of the Economy Ministry, and in this capacity served as chief Argentine negotiator at the GATT Uruguay Round.
+He became deputy director of Legal Affairs of the Economy Ministry, and in this capacity served as chief Argentine negotiator at the GATT Uruguay Round.
 Nominated by newly elected President Carlos Menem to serve as Superintendent of Insurance, Fernández served as President of the Latin American Insurance Managers' Association from 1989 to 1992, and co-founded the Insurance Managers International Association.
 He also served as adviser to Mercosur and ALADI on insurance law, and was involved in insurance and health services companies in the private sector.
 Fernández was named one of the Ten Outstanding Young People of Argentina in 1992, and was awarded the Millennium Award as one of the nation's Businessmen of the Century.
 During this time he became politically close to former Buenos Aires Province Governor Eduardo Duhalde.

 He was elected on 7 June 2000, to the Buenos Aires City Legislature on the conservative Action for the Republic ticket led by former Economy Minister Domingo Cavallo.